 - STARS (Sep-May).
 (Students Together Afterschool for Recreation & Sports) allows area elementary school students a chance to enjoy FREE supervised activities (gym, swim and more) once a week.

-- Coat Drive (Oct 22-Nov 19).
+- Coat Drive (Oct-Nov).
 For nearly a decade, the Y has collected and distributed thousands of coats, hats, gloves and scarves to local needy families.
 This annual event continues to keep area kids and adults warm each year.

-- We Care Thanksgiving Dinner (Nov 21).
+- We Care Thanksgiving Dinner (day before Thanksgiving).
 Each year, the Y provides more than 2,000 Thanksgiving meals to kids and adults who would not otherwise receive a traditional holiday dinner.
 Started more than 30 years ago, this annual event is one of the community’s largest Thanksgiving dinners.
-Sponsored by CornerBank, AGH and Syl’s Catering.
+Sponsored by CornerBank, AGH, Lubrication Engineers, Inc., and Syl’s Catering.

 Participants with nearly 60 area nonprofits receive free access to local Ys through our Cooperative Agency program.
 Many of these agencies serve vulnerable populations such as at-risk youth, and kids and adults with special needs or mental health conditions.